A Global Movement,

 Explore the Day

+Arriving at the Downtown Library, you may notice something different before you even reach the doors.
 Community tents line the entrance, offering side quests of games and interactive activities.
-There’s face painting and balloon creations from Creatives on the Go Party Co.
+There is face painting and balloon creations from Creatives on the Go Party Co.
 A DIY custom bracelet station hosted by The Craft Cottage.
-And everywhere — bubbles.
+And everywhere, bubbles.
 Endless bubbles from Bubble Mania, brought to us by Northern Lights Behavioral Consulting.
+You will also find the Nerdy4Food food truck outside, offering "food you can play with" that invites you to eat your fandom as part of your adventure.

 Then the journey begins.